oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 For more information about ngModelArray, see the <a href="https://angular.io/api/forms/NgModelArray">documentation</a>.
 Just a jest!
 </p>
 <p align="justify">
-I hope you will enjoy using **ngync** and it will help you to create more robust and maintainable applications.
+I hope you will enjoy using <b>ngync</b> and it will help you to create more robust and maintainable applications.
 And remember that the best is yet to come and state management can be easy.
 Stay tuned!
 </p>